Frederic C. Rich: Law

 Rich practiced law at the international corporate law firm, Sullivan & Cromwell LLP, from 1981 through 2014, becoming a partner in 1989, leading the firm's project development and finance practice for 25 years, and serving as co-head of the firm's corporate, financial, and transactional practice from 1999 through 2005.
-In 2010 Chambers USA called Rich "the preeminent project finance lawyer in the world, " and in 2011 he was named "Dealmaker of the Year" by American Lawyer.
+In 2010 Chambers USA called Rich "the preeminent project finance lawyer in the world," and in 2011 he was named "Dealmaker of the Year" by American Lawyer.

 Books and other writing

 Rich has stated that his writing, both fiction and non-fiction, aims to probe contemporary political and moral issues from a perspective that is independent, non-partisan, and pragmatic.
 In addition to his books, Rich is a blogger on Huffington Post and other sites.
-One of his Huffington Post pieces received 15,000 likes.
 His other writing includes book reviews and a proposal for a permanent site for the Olympic Games.
 He has also composed an environmental oratorio, The Hudson Oratorio.